Morphic (NASDAQ:MORF) Shares Gap Down to $56.64

-Separately, Zacks Investment Research downgraded Morphic from a “hold” rating to a “sell” rating in a report on Friday, August 6th.
+Separately, Zacks Investment Research downgraded Morphic from a “hold” rating to a “sell” rating in a research note on Friday, August 6th.

-In related news, insider Bruce Rogers sold 1,721 shares of the business’s stock in a transaction that occurred on Monday, September 13th.
-The shares were sold at an average price of $65.00, for a total transaction of $111,865.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Peter Linde sold 4,000 shares of the company’s stock in a transaction that occurred on Thursday, September 16th.
-The stock was sold at an average price of $66.51, for a total transaction of $266,040.00.
+In other Morphic news, CAO Robert E. Farrell, Jr. sold 9,859 shares of the stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $65.14, for a total transaction of $642,215.26.
+Following the completion of the transaction, the chief accounting officer now directly owns 22,908 shares of the company’s stock, valued at $1,492,227.12.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CAO Robert E. Farrell, Jr. sold 3,049 shares of the stock in a transaction on Monday, September 13th.
+The shares were sold at an average price of $65.01, for a total value of $198,215.49.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 26,908 shares of company stock worth $1,757,381.
-Insiders own 31.40% of the company’s stock.
+Over the last three months, insiders have sold 26,908 shares of company stock valued at $1,757,381.
+31.40% of the stock is owned by corporate insiders.

-Hedge funds have recently bought and sold shares of the business.
-Polar Capital Holdings Plc bought a new position in Morphic during the first quarter valued at $9,492,000.
-Nuveen Asset Management LLC grew its holdings in shares of Morphic by 16.7% in the first quarter.
-Nuveen Asset Management LLC now owns 68,448 shares of the company’s stock worth $2,475,000 after purchasing an additional 9,793 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. grew its holdings in shares of Morphic by 136.6% in the first quarter.
-D. E. Shaw & Co.
-Inc. now owns 128,815 shares of the company’s stock worth $8,151,000 after purchasing an additional 74,373 shares during the last quarter.
-EcoR1 Capital LLC grew its holdings in Morphic by 5.6% during the 1st quarter.
-EcoR1 Capital LLC now owns 2,999,315 shares of the company’s stock worth $189,797,000 after acquiring an additional 159,431 shares in the last quarter.
-Finally, Federated Hermes Inc. grew its holdings in Morphic by 108,218.8% during the 1st quarter.
-Federated Hermes Inc. now owns 300,043 shares of the company’s stock worth $18,987,000 after acquiring an additional 299,766 shares in the last quarter.
-Institutional investors and hedge funds own 71.77% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Advisor Group Holdings Inc. bought a new position in shares of Morphic in the second quarter worth $57,000.
+Royal Bank of Canada boosted its holdings in shares of Morphic by 132.9% in the first quarter.
+Royal Bank of Canada now owns 1,125 shares of the company’s stock worth $71,000 after acquiring an additional 642 shares during the period.
+FORA Capital LLC bought a new position in shares of Morphic in the first quarter worth $75,000.
+O Shaughnessy Asset Management LLC bought a new position in shares of Morphic in the first quarter worth $85,000.
+Finally, Ameritas Investment Partners Inc. boosted its holdings in shares of Morphic by 34.4% in the second quarter.
+Ameritas Investment Partners Inc. now owns 1,626 shares of the company’s stock worth $93,000 after acquiring an additional 416 shares during the period.
+71.77% of the stock is owned by hedge funds and other institutional investors.

 Morphic Company Profile (NASDAQ:MORF)